ndsurgenor/scrabble-scorepad/README.md

 - Add keyboard navigation for desktop users allowing them to move around the grid using WASD/arrow keys and select blocks using Spacebar.

 ## Testing

-### General Testing

-- This site has been tested for responsiveness across different screen sizes by utilizing Google Chrome's developer tools.
-The following link provides a [Responsive Preview](https://ui.dev/amiresponsive?url=https://ndsurgenor.github.io/quadulo/) of various screen sizes.
-- This site has been tested for responsiveness in 'real-world' contexts by viewing the site on widescreen desktop and laptop setups, medium-screen tablets, and smaller-screen smartphone devices.
-- This site has also been tested for responsiveness on various browsers including Chrome, Firefox, Edge and Safari.
-- Text, graphics and grid/dialog boxes have been tested to ensure that they resize correctly on smaller screens.

 ### Gameplay & Banner Testing